 - i.
 An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party. - ii.
 January 2019: The Company was notified of a writ filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the period of 2019. - iii.
-Current status, first instance, given the precedents resolved by the SCJN, the outlook is favorable.
+Current status: First instance, denied protection to Telcel (2023), review in progress, we filed adhesive, prospective favorable matter due to precedents of the Supreme Court of Justice of the Nation ("SCJN", for its acronym in Spanish).

 - i.
 An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party. - ii.
 January 2020: The Company was notified of a writ filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the year 2020. - iii.
-Current status, first instance: Given the precedents resolved by the SCJN, the outlook is favorable.
+Current status: First instance, given the precedents resolved by the SCJN, the outlook is favorable.

 - i.
 An amparo lawsuit, in matters of ITX and virtual mobile networks, where Axtel appears as an interested third party. - ii.
 January 2021: The Company was notified of a writ filed by Telcel against the rates determined by the IFT, in terms of ITX and as Axtel's Virtual Mobile Operator (OMV), for the year 2021. - iii.
-Current status, first instance: Given the precedents resolved by the SCJN, the outlook is favorable.
+Current status: First instance, denied protection to Telcel (2023), review in progress, we filed adhesive, prospective favorable matter due to precedents of the SCJN.